slashv/livestore-filesync-example/README.md

 </template>
 ```

-In the full code we have a `saveFile` helper method in the [file storage](src/services/file-storage.ts) service but here I've extracted the essential part to highlight that we only need to save to local storage and commit the FileCreated event and then the [sync service](src/services/file-sync.ts) takes care of the rest.
+In the full code we have a `saveFile` helper method in the [file storage](src/services/file-storage.ts) service but here I've extracted the essential part to highlight that we only need to save to file local storage and commit the FileCreated event and then the [sync service](src/services/file-sync.ts) takes care of the rest.

 ```vue
 // components/images.vue